30th anniversary review: The Wedding Present – “Seamonsters”

 Likely the best of early The Wedding Present, except for the sound

-has a long and storied history, mostly notable by its frequent lineup changes since their reformation in 2004 and the idea that, nowadays, it really is solely the David Gedge Show.
-But came at a time when the band’s lineup was still relatively stable (guitarist Peter Solowka would be unceremoniously “let go” between the recording and release).
+The Wedding Present has a long and storied history, mostly notable by its frequent lineup changes since their reformation in 2004 and the idea that, nowadays, it really is solely the David Gedge Show.
+But Seamonsters came at a time when the band’s lineup was still relatively stable (guitarist Peter Solowka would be unceremoniously “let go” between the recording and release).
 The album is known for its change in tone from previous releases, as well as the work of Steve Albini on the production end (more on that later).

 Seamonsters was a bit of a change from the cheery, clean sound of their previous albums George Best and, in their major label debut, Bizarro.
 The tracks are often much slower than the style of “fastest band not playing metal” that they were known for before, and often feature a darker tone that TWP hadn’t really shown previously.
 While some fans saw this as a turn off, it wasn’t such a difference that there was a mass exodus of the band’s fanbase.
 From what I’ve seen and heard, most people consider everything up to their 1992 singles project (now known as The Hit Parade) as quintessential The Wedding Present (despite putting out two more albums before a brief hiatus from 1997 to 2004).